novadeta/novadeta/README.md

 <img src="./1500x500.jpg"> </img>
 </p>

-Focusing on web development and modern software architecture.
-Passionate about new technologies, building interactive websites, and open to challenges and collaboration.
+<p align="center">Focusing on web development and modern software architecture.
+Passionate about new technologies, building interactive websites, and open to challenges and collaboration. </p>

 #### Connect with me!